Mana Atsumi

-Atsumi Mana (渥美万奈, born 1 June 1989) is a Japanese softball player who plays as a infielder.
+Atsumi Mana (渥美万奈, born 1 June 1989) is a Japanese softball player who plays as an infielder.
 She represented Japan at the 2020 Summer Olympics and won a gold medal.

 She participated at the 2013 Canada Cup and the 2016 Women's Softball World Championship.

 Atsumi was a member of Japan's gold medal winning team at the 2020 Tokyo Olympics.
 She helped turn a clutch double play in the 6th inning of the gold medal game against the American team, to maintain Japan's 2-0 lead.